tail-unica/food-nexus/README.md

 Data: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15710771.svg)](https://zenodo.org/records/15710771)

+If you want to use the downloaded data, ensure it is placed in the csv_file directory at the root of this repository.
+If you haven't created this directory yet, do so.

+## Stats

 Furthermore, the following table details the statistical comparison of our resulting FoodNexus knowledge graph against its constituent data sources, showcasing its scale and richness:

 | Data Source        | # Triples   | # Entities  | # Relations | # Attributes | # E. Types | # R. Types | # A. Types |